Without effective, strategic user onboarding, here’s what happens:

 What they want (e.g. the metrics they care about)

 What pain they’re experiencing that your product solves (e.g. why now)

-What tasks they need to complete (e.g. what they report in their standup)
+What tasks do they need to complete (e.g. what fits in their daily workflow)

 What would stop them from using your product (e.g. what they consider risks)

 Why any users who churn end up churning (e.g. where they got stuck)

 Once you’ve got a grasp on these critical (but easy to overlook) details, you can begin to treat user onboarding like a jigsaw puzzle, rather than a guessing game.